 - Sigma (An honor society for nurses.
 You have to be invited in.
 Based on grades in nursing school or leadership in your nursing career)

 In general, nursing organizations are really good for networking and staying connected in what’s going on in nursing.

-If you’re looking for some good reads, check out some of these books on Amazon.
+If you’re looking for some good books for nurses or those thinking about becoming a nurse, check out some of these books on Amazon.